abdelhadyselim/multi-step-form-js/README.md

-# Multstep Form using JavaScript
+# Multistep Form using JavaScript
-Multistep form using JavaScript

 What i've learned while doing this project:
 - How to select elements in the DOM using querySelector / querySelectorAll